Small Business Monthly Bookkeeping

 "Keeping the Books" has a long history that really began around 1497 with the "Father or Modern Bookkeeping," a close friend of Leonardo de Vinci, an Italian named Luca Bartolomes Pacioli.

 “Accounts are nothing else than the expression in writing of the arrangement of his affairs.
 If he follows this system always he will know all about his business and will know exactly whether his business goes well or not.”

 Quickbooks Bookkeeping involves making a record of the monies received by a business as well as the monies paid out.
 It encompasses money a company owes to vendors, employees, tax agencies, contractors & any other individual or entity (All are Balance Sheet Liabilities, AKA, how much you owe others).

 Likewise, accurate records of amounts owed to your company by outside individuals & organizations are also recorded in a company's books (All are Balance Sheet Receivables, AKA, how much is owed to you).

 Quickbooks Bookkeeping can be very time consuming & accuracy is of the utmost importance.
 This makes keeping the books in a rushed manner a very bad idea.
 With no exceptions, every monetary amount that is paid or received must be recorded in Quickbooks.

 Small Business Quickbooks Monthly Bookkeeping

-If you own a business in Scottsdale or anywhere in America, we recommend that you make an effort to understand how accounting works & to learn how to read & analyze a Balance Sheet & an Income Statement (P&L).
+If you own a business in Peoria or anywhere in America, we recommend that you make an effort to understand how accounting works & to learn how to read & analyze a Balance Sheet & an Income Statement (P&L).
 To do so, you must first understand the Accounting Equation for your entity, Double-Entry Accounting & Debits & Credits.